Goldilocks. Or, drinking Domaine de la Romanée-Conti.

 Briefly, the Domaine only has Grand Cru wines.
 There are usually six reds from Vosne-Romanée; the eponymous La Romanée-Conti is the acknowledged primus inter pares.
 Then comes La Tâche, Richebourg, Romanée St. Vivant, Échezeaux and Grands Échezeaux.
 All are profound expressions of Pinot Noir, each with a distinctive terroir, and each is an Appellation in their own right.
 DRC also owns a small amount of white Montrachet Grand Cru and red Corton Grand Cru.

-If you’d like to know all the detail about this legendary domaine and its wines, may I refer you to the definitive exposition – a superb monograph written by the late Richard Olney entitled Romanée-Conti: The World’s Most Fabled Wine.
+Suppose you’d like to know all the detail about this legendary domaine and its wines?
+May I refer you to the definitive exposition – a superb monograph written by the late Richard Olney entitled Romanée-Conti: The World’s Most Fabled Wine.
 He makes DRC come alive, in a way that most others can’t.

 DRC is usually spoken of in hushed, reverent and often cut-crystal tones.
-Many, like me, have made pilgrimages there, to see that vineyard, to touch the stone cross marking Romanée-Conti or photograph some sacred vines.
-In so doing, perhaps we receive some kind of communion.
+Like me, many have made pilgrimages there, to see that vineyard, to touch the stone cross marking Romanée-Conti or photograph some sacred vines.
+In so doing, perhaps we receive some form of holy communion.
 Indeed, I have some vineyard soil in a glass phial, guiltily collected from the bottom of my muddy boots.
-It’s like a piece of the true cross.
+It’s like a piece of the True Cross.
 I imagine it to possess unearthly powers, and perhaps it does.